utahnlp/consistency/README.md

 @inproceedings{li2019consistency,
-      author    = {Li, Tao and Gupta, Vivek and Mehta, Maitrey and Srikumar, Vivek}, title     = {A Logic-Driven Framework for Consistency of Neural Models}, booktitle = {2019 Conference on Empirical Methods in Natural Language Processing }, year      = {2019}
+      author    = {Li, Tao and Gupta, Vivek and Mehta, Maitrey and Srikumar, Vivek}, title     = {A Logic-Driven Framework for Consistency of Neural Models}, booktitle = {Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing}, year      = {2019}
   }
 ```